mlurbe97/Instructions-Counter-x86_64/README.md

 ## 6. Instructions to C array

-The program in folder [doc/](https://github.com/mlurbe97/Instructions-Counter-x86_64/blob/master/doc/) contains the program [instructions_to_C_array.py](https://github.com/mlurbe97/Instructions-Counter-x86_64/blob/master/doc/instructions_to_C_array.py) that converts the output instructions from the main program to a C array, useful to use with my implementations of Linux Schedulers.
+Program [src/instructions_to_C_array.py](src/instructions_to_C_array.py) converts the output instructions from the main program extracted for each benchmark to a C array, useful to use with my implementations of Linux Schedulers.

 [Back to top](#Readme-Content)